MicrosoftDocs/azure-devops-docs/docs/boards/includes/discussion-tip-azure-devops.md

 > [!div class="mx-imgBorder"]
 > ![Discussion section, Edit, Delete actions](/azure/devops/boards/media/discussion-edit-delete.png)
+::: moniker-end

 ::: moniker range="azure-devops-2019"
 > [!NOTE]
-> The edit/delete feature requires Azure DevOps Server 2019 Update 1 or later version.
+> Editing and deleting comments requires Azure DevOps Server 2019 Update 1 or later version.
 ::: moniker-end

+::: moniker range=">= azure-devops-2019"
 After updating the comment, choose **Update**.
 To delete the comment, you'll need to confirm that you want to delete it.
 A full audit trail of all  edited and deleted comments is maintained in the <strong>History</strong> tab on the work item form.
+::: moniker-end

+::: moniker range=">= azure-devops-2020"

 ### Add a reaction to a comment